Jayne Torvill

-Jayne Torvill, OBE (born 7 October 1957) is a British professional ice dancer and former competitor.
-She and her partner Christopher Dean are considered amongst the greatest ice dancers of all time.
+Dame Jayne Christensen (born 7 October 1957) is a British professional ice dancer and former competitor.
+She and her skating partner Christopher Dean are considered amongst the greatest ice dancers of all time.
 The pair won a gold medal at the 1984 Winter Olympics, as well as a bronze medal at the 1994 Winter Olympics, becoming one of the oldest figure skating Olympic medalists.
 They were also four-time world and European champions and seven-time British champions.

 Early life

 Torvill was born in Clifton, Nottingham, England, and grew up in Nottingham.
 She attended Clifton Hall Girls' Grammar School and worked in the city as an insurance clerk at Norwich Union.

 Ice dance career

-She became hooked on ice skating at age 8 following an after-school trip to the local ice rink.
+She became captivated by ice skating at age 8 following an after-school trip to the local ice rink.
 In 1971, at age 14, Torvill won gold at the British Pairs Figure Skating Championship with her then-partner Michael Hutchinson.
 They also took silver in 1970 and 1972.

 After parting from Hutchinson, Torvill continued to skate on her own for a while before deciding to team up with Christopher Dean in 1975.
 On placing 5th in the 1980 Winter Olympics at Lake Placid, New York, Dean gave up his job as a policeman and Torvill gave up hers as an insurance clerk to skate together full-time.